Inverted Pyramid Style of News Writing Examples With Pros & Cons

 1. Authoritarian Theory of the Press

-The authoritarian theory explains that the government authority directly controls the communication outlets.
+The authoritarian theory holds that government authority directly controls communication outlets.
 The government controls the press, information, and communication systems directly and indirectly (Siebert, Peterson, & Schramm, 1956).
-Sometimes, the government assigns authority to regulate the whole process of the information and communication system in the country.
+Sometimes, the government assigns authority to regulate the country’s entire information and communication system.
 The agency controls the press thoroughly on behalf of the government.
 For example, the Korean Central News Agency controls the mass media outlets in North Korea.

 The press cannot work independently.
 So, it publishes news and information that the government wants to know about the public in the country.
 The authority sets the code of conduct for the news agencies.
-Therefore, the news publishing outlets must follow the rules and regulations the management sets.
-The authority also has the right to provide a license and cancel it.
-Usually, they revoke the license when the media violate the policies imposed by the government.
+Therefore, news publishing outlets must follow the rules and regulations set by management.
+The authority also has the right to issue and revoke a license.
+Usually, they revoke the license when the media violates government-imposed policies.
 The media practitioners thoroughly follow the government’s instructions to publish hard news and feature articles.

 Authoritarian Theory of the Press Example